Phalloplasty Surgery

 Anterolateral Thigh Phalloplasty

-The Anterolateral Thigh (ALT) Flap is a skin, fat and fascia flap that has blood supplied by the descending branch of the lateral femoral circumflex vessels and innervation provided by the lateral femoral cutaneous nerve.
-The thickness of the skin and sub-cutaneous fat are important factors in determining the if the ALT flap is indicated.
+The Anterolateral Thigh (ALT) Flap is a skin, fat, and fascia flap that is supplied by the descending branch of the lateral femoral circumflex vessels and innervated by the lateral femoral cutaneous nerve.
+The thickness of the skin and subcutaneous fat is an important factor in determining whether the ALT flap is indicated.
 The ALT donor site may require additional procedures to obtain an aesthetically pleasing result.

 Delayed ALT Flap